Mid-Atlantic Innocence Project Receives Gift from Trust of Hubert James Williams

 Following his exoneration, MAIP and co-counsel Baker Botts helped James obtain compensation for his wrongful conviction and imprisonment.
 In 2019, James received a little over $900,000 from the state.
 He established the Hubert James Williams Trust to hold these funds.

-Sadly, James passed away in June this year.
+Sadly, James passed away in June 2023.
 Despite the injustices he experienced, James remained a generous and empathetic man who cared deeply about others, especially those who had been wrongfully convicted.
 He bequeathed all remaining funds in the Trust to MAIP to help others like him.
 MAIP will use the funds to build the capacity of our exoneree support program, ensuring that our clients have the care and assistance they need as they navigate the reentry process and rebuild their lives.